What Is The Currency In Zimbabwe?

 One of the primary reasons for the demise of the Zimbabwe Dollar was hyperinflation.
 Hyperinflation occurs when prices rise at an incredibly fast rate, eroding the value of the currency.
 In 2008, Zimbabwe experienced one of the highest hyperinflation rates in history, with annual inflation reaching a staggering 89,700,000,000,000,000,000,000% in November that year.
 The rapid increase in prices made the Zimbabwe Dollar essentially worthless and contributed to its downfall.

-See also What Are The Best Things To Do In Chobe National Park?
+See also What Are The Best Places To Take Photos Of Victoria Falls From Afar?

 Abandonment of Local Currency